Cross Connection Control Program

 - Completed surveys and test reports are provided to Utilities Kingston in one of the following ways:

-- Hand deliver it to CCCP, Utilities Kingston Service Centre, 85 Lappans Lane, Kingston, ON.
+- Hand deliver it to CCCP, Utilities Kingston reception desk, 85 Lappans Lane, Kingston, ON.

 - Note that new BPD installations require a building permit.